daniel-v/Animation/README.md

 * Different easing options available (easy-in, ease-out, ease-in-out, linear) and with different algorithms (quadratic, sine, etc.).

 ## Changelog

+#####v0.5.24
+- Library namespace has been ranamed from `animation` to `compatible_animation` to resolve the namespace issues that it has caused with other libraries including the hiding of Dart's own Animation class.
+- Browser dependency has been upgraded to `any` to resolve conflict with other libraries (in my case it was AngularDart)
+- Removed several warnings from code (mostly unused imports)
+- Converted JSDoc style doc-comments to Dart doccoments
+- There has not been any functionality improvements or modifications, all other docs should be relevant to this version of the library.

 #####Breaking changes with v0.5.20
 - Renamed StyleAnimation to ElementAnimation.
 Reason: we now also animate non-styles such as scrollTop.
 The class was always HTMLElement-specific so the new name makes sense.